timacdonald/has-parameters/readme.md

 ## Typing values

-It is possible to provide stronger types parameters by leaning on docblocks.
-Here is an example of a strongly typed middleware:
+It is possible to provide stronge type information by utilising docblocks on your middleware class.
+Here is an example of how you could create a strongly typed middleware:

 ```php
 /**